-In the event the designer determines the need to design a bridge that contains fracture critical or complex components as defined in the SCDOT Bridge Inspection Guidance Document

-(BIGD) of the B , develop and soliding.
-A copy of ubmit bridge sp of the BIGD is in ecific inspection on procedures n chment B. neeting the req uirements
+In the event the designer determines the need to design a bridge that contains fracture critical or complex components as defined in the SCDOT Bridge Inspection Guidance Document (BIGD), develop and submit bridge specific inspection procedures meeting the requirements of the BIGD.
+A copy of the BIGD is included in Attachment B.